Dust off your Clubs: Best Golf Exercises and Stretches

 In case no one informed you yet, let me be the first to let you know Summer is here.
 Time to get the clubs out of the garage, start putting in the living room and emulate some of golf’s greatest.
 Before you take the first tee, ask yourself what you’ve done the past few weeks/months to prepare for 100 swings of the club?
 Can your back, knee, elbow or shoulder handle what you’re about to put it through?
-Luckily we’re here to save you from icing down your injuries and few cold ones so you can get back out there to play the next round.
+Luckily we’re here to save you from icing down your injuries and few cold ones so you can get back into the swing of things and ready to play the next round.
+Below are some great golf exercises and stretches to do before jumping back into the world of golf after a long break!

 Sitting to Swinging: